 online reporting form or call the Tobacco Information Line on 1800 357 412.

-There are ways you can help protect your children from e-cigarettes as a parent or caregiver:
+There are ways you can help protect your children from e-cigarettes:

 Too much nicotine from e-cigarettes can cause nicotine poisoning.
 If you think someone has been poisoned by liquid nicotine, please call the Poisons Centre on 13 11 26 immediately or 000 if it is an emergency.
 For more information see NSW Poisons Information Centre